PostHog/posthog.com/contents/tutorials/limit-session-recordings.md

 You can configure sampling to limit the number of sessions you record for each user.
 This is useful if you want to record a percentage of sessions for all users.
 Sampling helps reduce the number of sessions you record, but it doesn’t let you control which sessions are included.

-Our recommendation is to start with no sampling (e.g. 100% - the default) or a low sampling rate (e.g. 90% or 95%) and increase it as needed.
+Our recommendation is to start with capturing all sessions (e.g. 100% - the default) or a high sampling rate (e.g. 90% or 95%) and decrease it as needed.
 This helps you get a sense of how many sessions you’re recording and how much data you’re collecting.

 ![sampling config shown set to 100% i.e. no sampling](../images/tutorials/limit-session-recordings/sampling-config.png)